Beetlejuice: Critical response

 Pauline Kael called the film a "comedy classic".
-Jonathan Rosenbaum called it a "creative mess" in a positive review in the Chicago Reader.
+Jonathan Rosenbaum called it an "appealing mess" in a positive review in the Chicago Reader.
 Desson Howe of The Washington Post felt Beetlejuice had the "perfect" balance of bizarreness, comedy and horror.

 Roger Ebert of the Chicago Sun Times gave the film two out of four stars, writing that he "would have been more interested if the screenplay had preserved their [Alec Baldwin and Geena Davis] sweet romanticism and cut back on the slapstick".
 Ebert called Keaton "unrecognizable behind pounds of makeup" and said "his scenes don't seem to fit with the other action".
 On At the Movies, Ebert's colleague, Gene Siskel of the Chicago Tribune, said he could not fault the film's art direction or ambition, but called it "too much of a not very good thing" and said he was annoyed by the overbearing antics of Betelgeuse in the second half of the film.
 He and Ebert both compared Beetlejuice unfavorably to Ghostbusters and gave the film a "thumbs down."
 Janet Maslin of The New York Times also gave the film a negative review, writing that the film "tries anything and everything for effect, and only occasionally manages something marginally funny" and "is about as funny as a shrunken head".

 In his book Comedy-Horror Films: A Chronological History, 1914–2008, Bruce G. Hallenbeck praised the film's lively script, assured direction, offbeat casting, and "delightfully off-kilter, Edward Gorey-like look", citing the explorer with the shrunken head and the animated sandworm as particularly memorable visuals.